Royals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Royals Betting Records & Stats

-- The Royals have come away with 13 wins in the 44 contests they have been listed as the underdogs in this season.
+- The Royals have not yet won a game they played as the moneyline favorite this season, going 0-4.

-- Kansas City is 9-25 this season when entering a game as the underdog by +120 or more on the moneyline.
+- Kansas City has played as moneyline favorites of -120 or shorter in only two games this season, which it lost both.

-- The Royals have an implied victory probability of 45.5% according to the moneyline set for this matchup.
+- Based on this matchup's moneyline, the Royals have an implied win probability of 54.5%.

-- Games involving Kansas City have gone over the total set by sportsbooks in 22 of 49 chances this season.
+- In the 50 games in which oddsmakers have set an over/under for Kansas City, it has combined with opponents to go over the total 22 times (22-26-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.